sushanttripathy/graphene/README.md

 graphene
 ========

-A python package for processing graphs, currently supports loading adjacency matrix from csv, shortest paths calculation using Floyd-Warshall and/or a parallelized implementation of Dijkstra's algorithm.
+A Python package for processing graphs, currently supports loading adjacency matrix from csv, shortest paths calculation using Floyd-Warshall and/or a parallelized implementation of Dijkstra's algorithm.

 Examples of usage are provided below.